Sean Connor: Africa

 In January 2012, Connor was appointed as manager of Zimbabwe Premier Soccer League side CAPS United.
 His contract was terminated in August 2012 following a poor run of results.
-He fled Zimbabwe after claiming that he had received death threats from the club's staff and fans, that the club still owed him $90,000, and that the players deliberately underperformed to get him the sack.
-He spent some time in exile in South Africa without any finances as the legal battle with CAPS United continued.
+He later fled Zimbabwe after stating that the club still owed him $90,000, and that the players deliberately underperformed to get him the sack.
+He spent some time in South Africa without finances as the legal battle with CAPS United continued.

-He signed a three-year contract to manage South African National First Division side Black Leopards in July 2014, and was instructed to guide the club into the Premier Soccer League.
-He was fired after just six weeks having picked up just two points from his first three games.
-He joined the coaching staff at the Maiden City Soccer Academy in County Londonderry in March 2015.
+He signed a three-year contract to manage South African National First Division side Black Leopards in July 2014.

+He then joined the coaching staff at the Maiden City Soccer Academy in County Londonderry in March 2015.

 Institute

 On 14 September 2019, he returned to senior management when he was appointed as first-team manager at NIFL Premiership club Institute.
-The "Sky Blues" were relegated after finishing bottom of the Premiership when the 2019–20 season was curtailed due to the COVID-19 pandemic in Northern Ireland; Connor said the decision to relegate the club without the full fixture list completed was "a very, very sad day for football".
+The "Sky Blues" were relegated when the 2019–20 season was curtailed due to the COVID-19 pandemic in Northern Ireland; Connor said the decision to relegate the club without the full fixture list completed was "a very, very sad day for football".
 The 2020–21 campaign did not take place due to the pandemic.
-He was sacked on 17 August 2021, "following deep and personal discussions" after a poor start to the 2021–22 season which saw Institute lose their opening three NIFL Championship games.
+He was later released on 17 August 2021, "following deep and personal discussions".

+Return to Africa

+He returned to South Africa as football consultant and technical director at Cape Town Spurs on 3 October 2023, where he developed a strategic five-year plan for the club.
+On 1 August 2024, Connor was appointed head coach at Botswana Premier League side Matebele, in addition to the recruitment team in conjunction with the Technical Director.
+He signed a two-year contract with Jwaneng Galaxy and within a week had led the club to win the Botswana FA Challenge Cup with a 2–0 win over Security Systems.

+Other work

+He started the sports performance and elite coaching consultancy business Mind Aware Performance in 2018, which deals with clubs, players and organisations to improve, develop and work one-on-one.
+Connor started the columns The Technical Area with the Derry Journal and Belfast Newsletter in January 2019 which appeared fortnightly in both publications.
+He also worked as radio analyst with Ocean FM covering League of Ireland games and with the BBC covering Derry City and Irish league games.